Amir Aduyev

-Amir Adamovich Aduyev (Амир Адамович Адуев; born 11 May 1999) is a Russian-French football player who plays as a central midfielder for Shakhter Karagandy, on loan from Akhmat Grozny.
+Amir Adamovich Aduyev (Амир Адамович Адуев; born 11 May 1999) is a Russian football player who plays as a central midfielder for French Championnat National 3 club Onet-le-Château.

 Early life

 He was born in Ingushetia, his family immigrated to France when he was 3 years old.
-He holds French citizenship.
+He holds both French and Russian nationalities.

 Club career

 He is a product of Montpellier youth teams.
 In 2018–19 UEFA Youth League he scored 3 goals and provided 3 assists in 6 games for the club's Under-19 squad.

 He was called up to the senior squad of Montpellier on several occasions in 2019, but remained on the bench.

 On 1 October 2020, he signed a four-year contract with Russian Premier League club FC Akhmat Grozny.

 He made his debut for the main squad of Akhmat on 21 October 2020 in a Russian Cup game against FC Shinnik Yaroslavl.
 He made his Russian Premier League debut for Akhmat on 28 November 2020 in a game against FC Lokomotiv Moscow.

 On 24 February 2022, Aduyev joined Shakhter Karagandy on loan for the 2022 season.